Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 But Diamondback only backs the 1260sc’s frame with a 5 year warranty.

-So, based on these comps, I’d argue the SB900 holds its own just fine…and then some.
+So, there’s definitely some stiff competition in this price range, but based on these comps, I’d argue the SB900 holds its own just fine…and then some.

 Final Thoughts